poole/hyde/docs/8.0.0-beta.3/config.md

   email: mail@qwtel.com
 ~~~

-If you would like the author to be displayed in the about section below a post or project\*,
-as well as the top of about and welcome\* pages, add an `about` key and provide some markdown content.
+If you would like the author to be displayed in the about section below a post or project\*, add an `about` key and provide markdown content.
 I recommend using the YAML pipe `|` syntax, so you can include multiple paragraphs:

 ~~~yml
 # file: _config.yml